 Short answers generated from the data currently available on this page.

-Main pick: Double chance — draw or Racing Montevideo.
+Main pick: Double chance — Draw or Racing Montevideo.

 Predicted score: - - -

-Status: scheduled
+Status: finished

 Sports Predictions And Analytics